Sulaiman Nadvi: Early life and education

-Sulaiman Nadvi Nadvi was born on 22 November 1884 in Desna, a village of Nalanda District, Bihar, India (then in the Patna District, in the Bengal Presidency of British India).
+Sulaiman Nadvi was born on 22 November 1884 in Desna, a village of Nalanda District, Bihar, India (then in the Patna District, in the Bengal Presidency of British India).
 His father, Hakeem Sayyed Abul Hasan was a Sufi.

 Sulaiman Nadvi was influenced by Shibli Nomani at Lucknow.
-In 1906, he graduated from Nadva.
-In 1908, Nadvi was appointed as an instructor of Modern Arabic and Theology at Dar-ul-Uloom Nadva.
-His contemporary at Nadva was Abul Kalam Azad who had come from Calcutta and also joined the Nadva.
+In 1906, he graduated from Darul Uloom Nadwatul Ulama.
+In 1908, Nadvi was appointed as an instructor of Modern Arabic and Theology at Nadva.
+Sulaiman Nadvi was one of the favorite pupils of Maulana Shibli Nomani, along with Maulana Abul Kalam Azad; Nadvi became one of the biographers of the Prophet of Islam and a historian during his own lifetime.
+Allama Iqbal, too was a great admirer of his erudition and used to refer to him as Ustad ul Kul ("Teacher of all"), and is said to have approached him on religious matters.

-Both Sulaiman Nadvi and Abul Kalam Azad were favorite pupils of Maulana Shibli Nomani.
-Sulaiman Nadvi became one of the biographers of the Prophet of Islam and a historian during his own lifetime.
+Later in life, he formed a close spiritual relation with Maulana Ashraf Ali Thanwi, and became his disciple.

 Aligarh Muslim University conferred on him the honorary degree of Doctorate of Literature (DLitt) in 1941.

 Contribution to Islamic literature

 In 1933, he published one of his major works, Khayyam.
 The nucleus of this book was an article on the noted Persian scholar and poet Omar Khayyam.

 Sulaiman Nadvi, along with others who favored Hindu-Muslim unity in British India, suggested that the term "Urdu" be abandoned in favour of "Hindustani" because the former conjured up the image of a military conquest and war whereas the latter had no such symbolic baggage.

 Sulaiman Nadvi founded Darul Musannifeen (Academy of Authors), also known as the Shibli Academy, at Azamgarh.
 The first book published there was Ard-ul-Quran (2 volumes).